Duncan Ferguson (political activist): Political radicalization

 Nationalized Industry and Workers' Management (written in 1938).

 He left New Orleans, where he had married his third wife, Demila Sanders, and moved to Gambier, Ohio.
 At the end of 1941 Demila went to New York, shortly thereafter Ferguson arrived there, and they took a loft on West 21st Street in Manhattan, New York.
-Demila and Duncan Ferguson met with such Socialist Workers Party (SWP) leaders as J. Cannon, A. Goldman and F. Morrow.
+Demila and Duncan Ferguson met with such Socialist Workers Party (SWP) leaders as James Cannon, Albert Goldman and Felix Morrow.
 After having rejected the offer to become chairman of the Arts Department of Queens College, he found employment at the Crucible Steel plant where he worked as a lathe operator.
 He became a union shop steward and a delegate to the SWP's national conventions.